Why did you choose Manchester?

 So far it has been the teaching, plus the relationship with lecturers feels completely different in postgraduate study.
-Also, the community of students is more tight knit than it was in my undergrad.
-We are more supportive of each other because we’ve worked hard to get here and we understand that studying at MA level is hard work.
-Unlike undergraduate degrees, an MA is not something you should do unless you are fully committed to learning: it is not a gap year.
+Also, the community of students is tight knit.
+We are supportive of each other because we’ve worked hard to get here and we understand that studying at MA level is hard work.

 Are there any modules / teaching you’ve particular enjoyed?
 What made it stand out?

-I am surprised to hear myself say that I really enjoyed the compulsory Comparative Politics module in Semester 1.
-Although some of the readings are a bit of a hard slog, having an understanding of theories of power, the structure-agency debate, and post-structural theory was really useful for the other modules I took that Semester.
+I really enjoyed the compulsory Comparative Politics course unit in Semester 1.
+Having an understanding of theories of power, the structure-agency debate, and post-structural theory was really useful for the other units I took that semester.
 I imagine that they will continue to be useful for the rest of my course.

-Aside from this, the module is a great way to meet people on the course (it is compulsory after all) and Nick Turnbull is a fantastically engaging lecturer.
+Aside from this, the course unit is a great way to meet people on the course (it is compulsory after all) and Nick Turnbull is a fantastically engaging lecturer.